hug2008/dr_sl/docs/GettingStarted.md

 `wchar_t` and UTF
 -----------------
-EASL assumes that any string contained as a `wchar_t` is UTF encoded.
+dr_sl assumes that any string contained as a `wchar_t` is UTF encoded.
 However, different platforms designate `wchar_t`'s with different sizes.
 On Windows, a `wchar_t` is 16-bit.
 On Linux, it's 32-bit.
-The specific encoding that EASL assumes depends on the size of a `wchar_t`.
-The table below illustrates the assumptions EASL makes.
+The specific encoding that dr_sl assumes depends on the size of a `wchar_t`.
+The table below illustrates the assumptions dr_sl makes.

 `sizeof(wchar_t)` | UTF Encoding
 ----------------- | ------------